Health Care Credit Cards

 Patients should remember that clinics have an incentive to aggressively promote these credit cards as a guaranteed way for the clinic to get paid promptly but that the cards may not always be in the patient’s best interest.
 Do not let your clinic pressure you into taking out a credit card you do not want.
 Do not sign up for anything without asking to read the fine print.

-Health care credit cards are now offered by many of the nation’s largest lenders, including GE Money Bank, JP Morgan Chase, CitiGroup, and Capital One.
+Health care credit cards are now offered by many of the nation’s largest lenders, including JP Morgan Chase, CitiGroup, Capital One, and Synchrony Financial.
 Across the country, health care companies like UnitedHealth Group and Humana have also gotten into the mix by offering credit cards.

 Many lenders try to entice patients into signing up by offering credit cards that have a zero percent interest rate if the balance is paid off within a promotional period (often 12 or 18 months) and if, during the promotional period, the consumer makes all monthly payments on time.
 If the balance is not paid off within the promotional period or if the patient misses a monthly payment, however, interest rates can quickly jump to as much as 29.99 percent retroactively.
 Before being tempted by a zero-interest offer, be absolutely sure that you can pay the balance in full during the interest-free period and that you can make all your monthly payments in full and on time.
 If you can’t, you may end up being responsible to pay off your health care bills at double-digit rates that you cannot afford and may also be responsible for hefty late fees.